Supported to catch up

-Children who attend are programme are on average 14 months behind their peers at age 9.
-They are 28 months behind their peers at age 11.
+Children who attend our programme are on average 14 months behind their peers at age nine.
+This jumps to 28 months behind, by age 11.

-We help them make 16 months progress in their reading age, when without us they are making just 4 months progress.
+We help children make on average 16 months progress in their reading age.
+Without us, they would be expected to make just four months progress.

-Rigorous and considered: We stay up to date with best practice to ensure that our monitoring and evaluation practices are fit for purpose.
-We use a mixture of qualitative and quantitative approaches to fully understand the impact our Learning Programme makes.
+- We stay up to date with best practice to ensure that our monitoring and evaluation practices are fit for purpose.
+We use a mixture of qualitative and quantitative approaches to fully understand the impact our programme makes.

 What measurement tools do you use?

-• Quantitative surveys with children, parents and teachers investigating progress in each of our core skill areas.
+• Both quantitative surveys and qualitative feedback with children, parents/ carers and teachers to check progress in each of our core skills areas.

-to understand what is working well and what needs adjustment.
+to understand what is working well and what we could do better.

 Mariam was shy and afraid to speak up in class.
 Not anymore.
 Mariam told us,

-“The Pirates has really helped me boost my confidence in speaking aloud, helping me improve my writing by making
+‘The Pirates has really helped boost my confidence in speaking aloud, helping me improve my writing by making

-Jason’s reading tests showed his reading age advanced by 12 months in less than 6 months with us, meaning he had caught up and was now working to age-related expectations.
-Jason’s Year 6 teacher told us that after his time at the Ship, he was getting some of the highest grades in his class for English, something that really boosted his confidence.
+Jason’s reading age advanced by 12 months in less than 6 months with us, meaning he had caught up and was now working to age-related expectations.
+Jason’s Year 6 teacher told us that after his time with us, he was getting some of the highest grades in his class for English, something that really boosted his confidence.